Essomia/geojuji/GUIDE.md

 ```bash
 gem environment
 ```

-:no_entry: Since I don't really work with `ruby` and `gem` for the moment, I will not explain further and just let you set your own `ruby` environment if you need it.

 :closed_book: Also, if needed, you can find below the following default `gem` and `ruby` version, path and packages installed on my MacOS ElCapitain: